 Eligible workers are not required to use vocational assistance benefits.
 Since at least 1987, less than one-half of eligible workers have begun a plan following their eligibility determinations.
-Since 1995, less than one-third of workers have completed their plans - defined as placement in a job or receipt of maximum services.
+From 1995 to 2000, less than one-third of workers completed their plans - defined as placement in a job or receipt of maximum services.
+Since then, the percentage of those completing their plans has dropped and currently is about 25 percent.
 Maximum service is 16 months of training (21 months exceptionally), plus four months of placement.

 In 1990, the claim disposition agreement was legalized.
 With CDAs, workers release their rights to vocational assistance and other indemnity benefits in exchange for lump-sum settlements.
 Since 2002, around 50 percent of eligibilities have ended with a CDA.
-In general, these workers do not use preferred worker program benefits, and they have low postinjury employment rates and wages.
+In general, these workers do not use Preferred Worker Program benefits, and they have low postinjury employment rates and wages.

-The de-emphasis of vocational assistance has resulted in few workers returning to work because of the program, just 95 in 2009.
+The de-emphasis of vocational assistance has resulted in few workers returning to work because of the program, just 66 in 2011.
 However, workers who completed a vocational assistance plan have had better employment outcomes than eligible workers who did not complete their plans.
 Measured at 13 quarters after injury, employment rates have been 20 percentage points to 40 percentage points higher for workers who completed plans.
 Wage-recovery rates have shown similar advantages for workers who completed their plans.
 Because the completion of a vocational assistance plan typically occurs in the third year after injury, these statistics are a relatively short-term perspective on the efficacy of the program.